Top 8 AI Trends to Look For in 2024

 1. Multimodal AI: A New Era of Image Processing

+One of the main AI trends is the surge of multimodal AI.
+While generative AI systems allow users to work with only one input format like text and get the results in the same form, multimodal AI provides them with a wider range of opportunities.
+It can process and generate not only texts but also pictures and videos.
+Many of you may have seen the advertisement for an app driven by new AI technology that transforms everyday photos into professional business images.
+An AI system with multimodal capabilities can effortlessly produce marketing materials integrating text, images, and videos, enhancing user engagement and interaction.
+However, the value multimodal AI brings goes far beyond marketing content.
+These models can seamlessly analyze big volumes of unstructured data and address complex issues.
+This technology finds applications across diverse fields such as education, finance, and healthcare.
 For instance, in healthcare, multimodal AI can analyze medical images and patient records to provide a comprehensive understanding of an individual’s physical condition.
 Moreover, it can be implemented in the automotive sector for advanced driver assistance systems.
 It’s no surprise that the multimodal AI market is expected to grow by 35% – up to USD 4.5 billion by 2028 according to Markets and Markets predictions.
 This AI trend is really worth attention.

 2. Shadow AI: Keep Your Data Secure

-The Big Brother is watching you!
+Top 8 AI Trends to Look For in 2024 - 3 The Big Brother is watching you!
 Personal and sensitive data is under threat.
 While some time ago one of the main security risks was shadow IT that was mitigated by local IT teams, artificial intelligence trends took it to the next level.
 According to a recent study by Dell, 91% of participants have experimented with generative AI to some extent, while 71% have utilized it in their professional settings.
 Dell also stresses that 76% of IT leaders consider generative AI’s impact significant if not transformative.
+Another report by Microsoft highlights what employees want from AI:

 • 80% express interest in AI’s ability to summarize meetings, organize action items, and schedule their day